f5devcentral/UDF-DevOps-Base/docs/_labs/lab0.markdown

     Open the _bigip1.do.json_ declaration and examine the onboarding settings.
 Some settings to note:

       * how the hostname is set
       * how the name servers are set
       * how BIG-IP modules are provisioned
       * how VLANS and Self-IPs are configured

 2. Add a Default User Shell

     While the provided DO declaration is a good starting point, it is missing one important configuration that allows us to run InSpec tests against the BIG-IP.
 The admin use needs to have a bash shell instead of the default TMSH shell.

+    2.1.
 For this step, I want you to use the [Declarative Onboarding][DO] documentation located on [clouddocs.f5.com](https://clouddocs.f5.com) to set the admin user's default shell to bash.

       > **Hint:** The DO schema object you need to add is _User_

+    2.2.
+When you're ready to test your solution run the following command:

+      > **Note:** the test should output true for each declaration

+      ```bash
+      bash check_my_answer.sh
+      ```

     If you are stuck on this exercise, there is an example<sup>[1](#doexample)</sup> in the [Declarative Onboarding][DO] documentation.

-    Once you have updated the admin user's default shell in both _bigip1.do.json_ and _bigip2.do.json_ files you are ready to proceed to the next step.
+    Once you have updated the admin user's default shell in both _bigip1.do.json_ and _bigip2.do.json_ files and the test script passes you are ready to proceed to the next step.

 3. Onboard BIG-IP1 and BIG-IP1: